RajawatBanna/useful-docker-compose/README.md

 ### Identity Providers / Single Sign On (SSO) / 2FA
 - [Authelia](authelia) - Authelia is an open-source authentication and authorization server providing two-factor authentication and single sign-on (SSO) for your applications via a web portal.
 It acts as a companion for reverse proxies by allowing, denying, or redirecting requests.
 Recommended to combine with [Traefik](traefik).
 - [lldap](lldap) - lldap is a lightweight authentication server that provides an opinionated, simplified LDAP interface for authentication.
 It integrates with many backends, from KeyCloak to Authelia to Nextcloud and more.
-- ~~[Authentik](https://goauthentik.io/docs/providers/proxy/forward_auth#traefik)~~ - authentik is an open-source Identity Provider focused on flexibility and versatility.
+- [Authentic](authentic) - authentik is an open-source Identity Provider focused on flexibility and versatility.
 You can use authentik in an existing environment to add support for new protocols. authentik is also a great solution for implementing signup/recovery/etc in your application, so you don't have to deal with it.
 - ~~[Keycloak](https://github.com/keycloak/keycloak)~~ - Keycloak is an open-source Identity and Access Management (IAM) solution for modern applications and services.

 ### Virtual Private Network (VPN)